JuliaPlots/PlotDocs.jl/docs/tutorial.md

 In the previous section we made plots... we're done right?
 No!
 We need to style our plots.
 In Plots.jl, the modifiers to plots are called **attributes**.
 These are documented at the [attributes page](/attributes).
+Plots.jl follows a simple rule with data vs attributes: positional arguments are input data, and keyword arguments are attributes.
+Thus something like `plot(x,y,z)` is 3-dimensional data for 3D plots, while `plot(x,y,attribute=value)` is 2-dimensional with an attribute.

-For example, from that page we see that we can increase the line width using `line_width` (or its alias `lw`), change the legend's labels using the `label` command, and add a title with `title`.
-Let's apply that to our example:
+As an example, we see that from the attributes page that we can increase the line width using `line_width` (or its alias `lw`), change the legend's labels using the `label` command, and add a title with `title`.
+Let's apply that to our previous plot:

 ```julia
 x = 1:10; y = rand(10,2) # 2 columns means two lines
 plot(x,y,title="Two Lines",label=["Line 1","Line 2"],lw=3)
 ```

-Note that every attribute also has a modifier function for it.
+Note that every attribute can also be applied by mutating the plot with a modifier function.
 For example, the `xlabel` attribute adds a label for the x-axis.
 We can in the plot command specify it via `xlabel=...` like we did above.
-Or we can use the modifier function to add it after the plot has already been generated:
+Or we can use the modifier function to add it after the plot has already been
+generated:

 ```julia
 xlabel!("My x label")